CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 The test launcher uses the prepared backend environment and starts required local services when they are not already running.

-On backend startup, the shared Alembic coordinator creates the SQLite file or PostgreSQL database when necessary, adopts only an exact known unversioned schema, and upgrades to the checked-in head before the readiness callback runs.
+On backend startup, the shared Alembic coordinator creates the SQLite file or PostgreSQL database when necessary and upgrades to the checked-in head before the readiness callback runs.
+An existing database with application tables but without migration state is rejected; startup never infers or stamps an unversioned schema.
 The launcher’s explicit database option uses the same coordinator.
 Startup also verifies the tracked configuration file and creates required resource directories for logs, models, tokenizers, checkpoints, and templates.
+The current head removes obsolete report-job state and registers complete checkpoint artifacts in the canonical database registry.

 ## Development Cache Locations